Poinsettia Care

 • Diseases: Early blight (brown spots on leaves) is common in humid summers.
 Use drip irrigation, ensure good air circulation, and apply a copper-based fungicide if needed.

-• Deer: If deer are an issue (common in Webster), use netting or plant deer-repellent marigolds nearby.
+• Deer: If deer are an issue, use netting or plant deer-repellent marigolds nearby.

 6. Harvest and Timing